luismsgomes/qtlm/doc/ReadMe.txt

 month, day, and a letter) within the current directory and it will copy all current evaluations into it.

-The value of the $QTLEAP_CONF variable is saved into about.txt within the snapshot directory, as well as the current mercurial and SVN revision numbers of $QTLEAP_ROOT and $TMT_ROOT respectively, and the current revision of the remote lxsuite service.
+The value of the $QTLM_CONF variable is saved into about.txt within the snapshot directory, as well as the current mercurial and SVN revision numbers of $QTLM_ROOT and $TMT_ROOT respectively, and the current revision of the remote lxsuite service.

-Furthermore, uncommited changes to the $QTLEAP_ROOT and $TMT_ROOT repositories are also saved in the form of a unified diff (qtleap.diff and tectomt.diff), allowing us to recover the current source code in full extent.
+Furthermore, uncommited changes to the $QTLM_ROOT and $TMT_ROOT repositories are also saved in the form of a unified diff (qtleap.diff and tectomt.diff), allowing us to recover the current source code in full extent.